gonzalo123/injector/README.md

 $app->run();
 ```

 And that's all.
-Our  InjectorServiceProvider allows us to define the class provided by the service provider, and its Silex/Pimple key name in the Dependency Injection Container.
+Our  InjectorServiceProvider allows us to define the class provided by the service provider, and its Silex/Pimple key name in the Dependency Injection Contai